Is Your Pain From a Pinched Nerve?

 The Cervical Spine

-The top 7 vertebrae of your spine, or the cervical spine, serves many purposes.
+The top seven vertebrae of your spine, or the cervical spine, serve many purposes.
 The cervical spine protects the bundle of nerves that extend from the brain into the neck and upper and middle back.
-The cervical spine also supports your head and its movements.
-It also has the task of facilitating blood flow to the brain.
+It also supports your head and its movements and has the task of facilitating blood flow to the brain.
+It’s safe to say that the cervical spine is critical for daily function and your overall well-being.

-If you suffer from a pinched nerve in the cervical spine, the sensations in the neck, head, shoulders, arms, hands, and fingers can be directly affected.
+If you suffer from a pinched nerve in the cervical spine, the neck, head, shoulders, arms, hands, and fingers can all be directly affected.
 You may feel tingling sensations in your hands and arms.
-Sometimes carpal tunnel syndrome or tennis elbow are a result from a pinched nerve in the neck.
+Sometimes, conditions like carpal tunnel syndrome or tennis elbow are facilitated by or even the result of a pinched nerve in the neck.

 The Thoracic Spine